ibm-cloud-docs/cloud-infrastructure/image-migration-diy.md

 Before you begin migrating your image conversion, review the following requirements:

+1. Backup your source virtual machine that you intend to migrate.
-1. You need an existing {{site.data.keyword.vpc_short}} environment.
+2. You need an existing {{site.data.keyword.vpc_short}} environment.
+3. VMware virtual machine should be created with BIOS firmware type
-2. Understand {{site.data.keyword.vpc_short}} custom image requirements:
+4. Understand {{site.data.keyword.vpc_short}} custom image requirements:
     * Is in qcow2 format
-    * The boot volume (primary vHDD) doesn't exceed 100 GB
+    * The boot volume (primary vHDD) doesn't exceed 99 GB
-    * Is cloud-init enabled
+    * If cloud-init is enabled, then remove all custom config files
-    * Virtio drivers enabled
+    * Virtio drivers should be enabled
     * The operating system is supported as a stock image.
 For a list of supported stock images, see [Images](/docs/vpc?topic=vpc-about-images#stock-images).
-3. Provision an instance of {{site.data.keyword.cos_full_notm}} if you don't have one.
+5. Provision an instance of {{site.data.keyword.cos_full_notm}} if you don't have one.
 For more information, see [Granting access to {{site.data.keyword.cos_full_notm}} to import images](/docs/vpc?topic=vpc-object-storage-prereq).
-4. You need a server with a browser that has access to both the internet and your {{site.data.keyword.cos_short}} bucket to perform the image conversion.
+6. You need a server with a browser that has access to both the internet and your {{site.data.keyword.cos_short}} bucket to perform the image conversion.

 ### Image conversion considerations
 {: #image-conversion-considerations}